sheldongordon4/multi-agent-fault-detection/README.md

-# 🌐 Multi-Agent Fault Detection (MAFD) – MVP
+# Multi-Agent Fault Detection (MAFD) – MVP

-This repository contains a **demo‑ready MVP** of a fault detection system designed for synthetic SCADA and relay data.
+This repository contains a **demo‑ready MVP** of a fault detection system designed for simulated SCADA and relay data.
 It demonstrates a clean end‑to‑end pipeline from **signal simulation → anomaly detection → ticket generation → UI visualization → timed final demo**.

 The MVP emphasizes:
 - Fast detection